galinngeorgiev/Uniswap-V3-LP-Bot/README.md

   - NFT-s in the address: python "C:\Users\galin.georgiev\GammaDynamics Net\Dev\Python\UniswapV3_LP\toolbox.py" polygon address (without quotes)
   - to completely unwind (a mint) tx. tokenID & liquidity are required - can be found under polygonscan.com > mint tx > logs > increaseLiquidity.
 One command runs all 3 separate functions (decreaseLiquidity(), collect() and burn()): python “C:\...\UniswapV3_LP\unwind.py" polygon tokenId liquidity
   - to only decrease liquidity. tokenID & liquidity are required (see above): python “C:\...\UniswapV3_LP\decreaseLiquidity.py" polygon tokenId liquidity
-  - to only collect the funds (after decreaseLiquidity() is run). tokenId is required: python "C:\...\UniswapV3_LP\collect.py" tokenId polygon
+  - to only collect the funds (after decreaseLiquidity() is run). tokenId is required: python "C:\...\UniswapV3_LP\collect.py" polygon tokenId
-  - to only burn an NFT with a given tokenId. tokenId is required: python "C:\...\UniswapV3_LP\burn.py" tokenId polygon; when a burn() returns error 'Not cleared', instead of subtracting liquidities (standard Excel does not have the precision!), it is easier to remove the LP position from the Uniswap app and then burn the token with the above command!
+  - to only burn an NFT with a given tokenId. tokenId is required: python "C:\...\UniswapV3_LP\burn.py" polygon tokenId; when a burn() returns error 'Not cleared', instead of subtracting liquidities (standard Excel does not have the precision!), it is easier to remove the LP position from the Uniswap browser  link and then burn the token with the burn command!

   To get the current NFT-s in the account, run: python "C:\...\UniswapV3_LP\toolbox.py" polygon address.